 Entrepreneurship is usually associated with the startup of new ventures.
 Entrepreneurship can, however, be used as a strategic tool in order to infuse large and established organizations with the flexibility and innovation that is usually associated with small organizations.
 Entrepreneurship in large and established organizations is also called strategic entrepreneur or corporate entrepreneurship.

 Strategic Entrepreneurship attempts to use the element of adaptation and opportunity exploitation as a strategic managerial tool.
 Special attention will be paid to how managers can implement strategic entrepreneurship in their organization and how bottom-up entrepreneurial initiatives by employees can be stimulated.
 These two views combined deliver an overall view on how organizations can become more entrepreneurial and innovative.

 Some basic knowledge on entrepreneurship, innovation or (strategic) management is an advantage.
 The course itself will be a combination of lectures, workshops, business case analysis, an assignment and presentations.
 During the business cases analysis, students will work in groups and feedback will be provided on a regular basis.
 Given the interactive nature of the course, active student participation and class discussions are an important element of the course.
 Students have to prepare a number of homework assignments during the course.
 We look forward to seeing you this summer!

-This course is the fourth course of the track "Entrepreneurial Side of Business" (1.
+This course is the second course of the track "Entrepreneurial Side of Business" (1.
 Entrepreneurship: Theory and Practice - 2.
-Entrepreneurial Marketing - 3.
+Strategic Entrepreneurship - 3.
 Social Entrepreneurship - 4.
-Strategic Entrepreneurship)
+Entrepreneurial Marketing)

 The course aims to provide students with a basic understanding of strategic management and corporate entrepreneurship.
 At the end of the course students will be able to analyse complex business cases and to provide a company management with recommendations on how the make the organisation more entrepreneurial.